Vina27/Mod2_Restaurant_Project/README.md

 7. Open your browser to localhost:3000/users/new (sign-up page)

-8. Create a user name and password, then from 'All Users Page' click on your name and start writing your review
+8. Create a user name and password, then from 'All Users' page click on your name and start writing your review

 Creator